glowithpride/alx-system_engineering-devops/0x01-shell_permissions/README.md

-the script that list all the group the user is in
+a script that changes the owner of the file